Chemistry 145 Syllabus

 Course Description:

-CHEM 145 GENERAL CHEMISTRY I (FORMERLY FUNDAMENTALS OF CHEMISTRY I) This is the first semester of a two semester introductory chemistry sequence for science, engineering, and pre-med programs.
+CHEM 145 GENERAL CHEMISTRY I (FORMERLY FUNDAMENTALS OF CHEMISTRY I) This is the first semester of a two-semester introductory chemistry sequence for science, engineering, and pre-med programs.
 Topics include elements, atomic structure, molecular structure, chemical reactions, stoichiometry, thermochemistry, gases, liquids, and solids.
-Prerequisite: MATH 101 or satisfactory performance on the Mathematics Place-ment Test.
+Prerequisite: MATH 101 or at least Level 3 on the Mathematics Assessment.
 Corequisite: CHEM 147.
 3 hours lecture.
 1 hour recitation.
 3 semester hours

 Course Goals: